 3.2 What formal rescue procedures are available in your jurisdiction to restructure the liabilities of distressed companies?
 Are debt-for-equity swaps and pre-packaged sales possible?
+In the case of a pre-packaged sale, are there any restrictions on the involvement of connected persons?
 To what extent can creditors and/or shareholders block such procedures or threaten action (including enforcement of security) to seek an advantage?
 Do your procedures allow you to cram-down dissenting stakeholders?
+Can you cramdown dissenting classes of stakeholder?

-Chapter 11 is the primary procedure by which companies restructure; although it may also be used for the purposes of an orderly liquidation.
-Chapter 15 provides the procedure for recognition of a foreign insolvency or restructuring proceeding and for conducting an ancillary proceeding in the United States.
+Chapter 11 is the primary procedure by which companies restructure, although it may also be used for the purposes of an orderly liquidation.
+Chapter 15 provides the procedure for recognition of foreign insolvency or restructuring proceedings and for conducting ancillary proceedings in the United States.
 Ancillary proceedings are those in aid of a "foreign proceeding" administered by a foreign representative and designed to foster cooperation between US and foreign courts.

-Debt-for-equity swaps are possible both in-court and out-of-court.
+Debt-for-equity swaps are commonplace both in court and out of court.
 Depending on the terms of the debt-for-equity swap, existing equity may be substantially diluted or, if the valuation supports it, eliminated altogether.

-"Pre-packaged" sales may be achieved either by means of (i) a pre-packaged chapter 11 plan, which the Bankruptcy Code is designed to facilitate, or (ii) a sale under section 363 of the Bankruptcy Code which has been negotiated by the parties and documented prior to the chapter 11 petition being filed.
+"Pre-packaged" sales may be achieved either by means of (i) a pre-packaged chapter 11 plan, which the Bankruptcy Code is designed to facilitate, or (ii) a sale under section 363 of the Bankruptcy Code, which has been negotiated by the parties and documented prior to the chapter 11 petition being filed.
+There are no statutory restrictions on the involvement of connected persons in pre-packaged sales.
+However, bankruptcy courts will generally review any transaction involving an insider with heightened scrutiny.

-The filing of a bankruptcy petition automatically operates as a stay that enjoins secured and unsecured creditors from taking most actions against the debtor or property of the estate absent further order of the court.
-The stay of actions against the debtor's property continues until such property is no longer property of the estate or the case is closed or dismissed.
+The filing of a voluntary bankruptcy petition automatically operates as a stay that enjoins secured and unsecured creditors from taking most actions against the debtor or property of the estate absent further order of the court.
+The stay of actions against the debtor's property generally continues until such property is no longer property of the estate or the case is closed or dismissed.

-A chapter 11 restructuring aims to foster cooperation between management (which may include significant shareholders) and the Company's creditors to agree on a value-maximising path forward for the Company.
-Shareholders and creditors alike are welcome to propose transactions that could lead to the Company's emergence from bankruptcy; however, only the company has the right to propose a plan of reorganisation and solicit its acceptance for at least the first 120 days following the date of the filing; such time period is often extended beyond 120 days by the court but may not be extended beyond 18 months following the date of the filing.
+A chapter 11 restructuring aims to foster cooperation between management (which may include significant shareholders) and the company's creditors to agree on a value-maximising path forward for the company.
+Shareholders and creditors alike are welcome to propose transactions that could lead to the company's emergence from bankruptcy; however, only the company has the right to propose a plan of reorganisation and solicit its acceptance for at least the first 120 days following the date of the filing; such time period is often extended beyond 120 days by the court but may not be extended beyond 18 months following the date of the filing.

 Secured creditors have certain special rights, however.
 A secured creditor may be entitled to adequate protection in the form of cash payments, replacement liens or the "indubitable equivalent" of the value of its collateral to the extent such value is depreciating as a result of the stay or the debtor's use of such collateral.
 If secured creditors are oversecured, they have the right to receive post-petition interest generally at the applicable contract rate.
-Secured creditors may also be well-positioned to provide debtor-in-possession financing, which may provide the secured creditor greater influence over the reorganisation process.
-Secured creditors generally are also afforded the right to credit bid in a sale of their collateral.
+Secured creditors may also be well positioned to provide debtor-in-possession financing, which may provide the secured creditors generally are also afforded the right to credit bid in a sale of their collateral.